EliAndrewC/l7r/rules/04-schools.md

 to all attack rolls.

 **First Dan:**
-Roll one extra die on investigation, interrogation, and wound check rolls.
+Roll one extra die on investigation, interrogation, and wound checks.

 **Second Dan:**
 You get a free raise on interrogation rolls.